isaberamos/social-media-feed/README.md

 # social-media-feed

-Small feed made with ReacJS and Typescript.
+Small feed made with ReactJS and Typescript.